 Bad Example: Hotel Chocolat

-Hotel Chocolat is one of my favourite brands, and yet their copy fails to get me excited.
-Their products are nothing short of amazing, but I can’t get a sense of anything in the example above.
+Hotel Chocolat’s copy fails to get me excited.
+Their products taste amazing, but I can’t get a sense of anything in the example above.
 I don’t know what it’ll be like to taste their products (well, I do, but only because I’ve eaten my own body weight in them).
 But the product description feels like a lost opportunity to really capture their reader.

 Good Example: Innocent